Guide to the Comprehensive Ranking System – Express Entry

-Since the 2015 Express Entry system is now operational, we’ve taken the time to go over the CRS criteria in detail below, so you can work out exactly how many points you will score for the Express Entry 2015 as outlined by Citizenship and Immigration Canada (CIC).
+Since the 2015 Express Entry system is now operational, we’ve taken the time to go over the CRS criteria in detail below as a Canadian immigration points calculator, so you can determine how many points you will score for the Express Entry 2015 as outlined by Citizenship and Immigration Canada (CIC).

 For each section below, there is a maximum number of points that can be awarded.
 The pints awarded depend on age, level of education, and whether or not you have a spouse or common law partner.